PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 44 -- Boltac Parley -- 2952

-Weeveston Prestidigitous RampartLion Toroble the 15th stumbled out onto the the stone terrace and flung himself down on a divan.
-Down the terraced hill was the slow-moving remnants of the River Swift.
+Weeveston Prestidigitous RampartLion Toroble the 15th stumbled out onto the stone terrace and flung himself down on a divan.
+Down the terraced hill, he could see the slow-moving remnants of the River Swift.
 Here in the Southron lands, the name and character of the river had changed completely.
 Weeveston smiled to himself, without knowing why.
 But he didn't need a reason.
 He was still pleasantly drunk from a night of revelry that had not yet ended yet.

 On the other side of the river, the pure, clean, hopeful light of a new day made its way through the twisted streets and high Towers of the fabled Scented City of Shatnapur.
 By the time these rays of dawn reached Weeveston on the other side of the river, they had fewer illusions and far less purity.
 But the miasma of incense and highly cultivated vice rising from the city towers had tinged the light a pleasant shade of red.